EmoFlowView Articles

 For Mental Health Professionals

 Alexithymia complicates therapy - clients struggle to articulate what they're experiencing, making traditional talk therapy less effective.
-EmoFlow provides a structured bridge for between-session emotion identification practice.
+EmoFlow-AI provides a structured bridge for between-session emotion identification practice.
 The hierarchical emotion wheel gives clients clear vocabulary scaffolding they can use independently.
 Action Tendency tracking helps somatically-focused clients connect physical impulses to emotional states.
 PDF reports show vocabulary expansion over time, giving you objective data on progress rather than relying on client self-report.
 The app handles the daily practice component while you guide deeper exploration in session.

-• Structured homework for emotion identification between sessions
+• Between-session reflection practice for emotion identification

 • Vocabulary expansion tracking with objective metrics